Mralew3/Introduction_to_Python/Markdowntest.md

 # Preconditions:
 a list of numbers

-Postconditions:
+# Postconditions:
 A list of the same numbers now sorted from lowest to highest

-Algorithm:
+# Algorithm:
-1. create a new empty list
+1. create a new empty 'list'
 2. start at the first number and call it the smallest so far
 3. iterate through the rest of the list and look at each number
 	a. is it smaller than the current smallest so far